Lattice determination of the neutrino background for $J/\psi \rightarrow \gamma + \textrm{invisible}$: Numerical results

 A related phenomenological study based on the nonrelativistic color-singlet model predicts $\operatorname{Br}[J/\psi \rw \gamma\nu\bar{\nu}]=0.7\times 10^{-10}$~\cite{Gao:2014yga}.
 In contrast to above phenomenological model that only provide order-of-magnitude estimates with inherent approximations (e.g., nonrelativistic and color-singlet assumptions) that induce uncontrolled systematic uncertainties, our ab initio lattice calculation delivers a precise, parameter-free result free of such approximations.
 Our calculation uses three different lattice spacings for the continuum extrapolation, ensuring good control of the lattice discretization effects.
 We also employ multiple $\Delta t$ values and a multi-state fit to constrain the excited-state effects.
 Neglected disconnected diagrams are known to yield only small contributions in charmonium system~\cite{McNeile:2004wu,deForcrand:2004ia,Levkova:2010ft,Hatton:2020qhk} due to Okubo-Zweig-Iizuka (OZI) suppression.
+Quenching the strange quark and employing up and down quarks heavier than their physical masses in our calculation are also known to introduce only minor effects.
+Limited by only three lattice spacings, the higher-order $a^4$ discretization effects remain unestimated.
+Nevertheless, such refinements can be more straightforwardly implemented in future lattice studies employing gauge ensembles with physical pion masses, heavy sea quarks, and a wider range of lattice spacings.